 Yes, it’s possible to get your gravel driveway paved with asphalt.
 The process requires a few reasonably easy steps that need to implement to complete the paving project.
 You can pave straight over gravel or strip the gravel and start new based on the situation.
 Bear in mind, however, that this is not a DIY project as you will be needing expert paving contractor assistance.

-So, gravel driveway vs. asphalt driveway, which is better?
+Gravel driveway vs. asphalt driveway, which is better?

 Why switch from gravel to an asphalt driveway?